Třebom

 Třebom (Thröm) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 200 inhabitants.
 It is part of the historic Hlučín Region.

 Geography

 Třebom is located about 14 km northeast of Opava and 29 km northwest of Ostrava, on the border with Poland.
 It lies in a flat agricultural landscape in the Opava Hilly Land.
 The highest point is at 253 m above sea level.

 History

 The first written mention of Třebom is from 1349.
 Until 1582, the village was owned by various lower nobles.
 In 1582, it was acquired by the Lords of Vrbno, who owned it until 1621, when their property was confiscated.
 From 1621 to 1863, Třebom was owned by the Teutonic Order.

 In 1920, together with the Hlučín Region, Třebom became part of Czechoslovakia and was the only municipality in this region where the population was ethnically pure German.
-After World War II, most of the population was expelled.
+After World War II, most of the German-speaking population was expelled.